HeptaDecane/az-204/questions.md

 ### Q152
 **You are developing a website that will run as an Azure Web App.
 Users will authenticate by using their Azure Active Directory (Azure AD) credentials.
 You plan to assign users one of the following permission levels for the website: admin, normal, and reader.
 A user's Azure AD group membership must be used to determine the permission level.
-You need to congure authorization.
+You need to configure authorization.
 Solution:
 • Create a new Azure AD application.
 In the application's manifest, set value of the groupMembershipClaims option to All.
 • In the website, use the value of the groups claim from the JWT for the user to determine permissions.